aliustun/CTM_capture_the_moment/docs/Details.md

 A simple image processing pipeline can include:
 - Grayscale conversion
-- Thresholding
+- Laplacian and Gaussian filters
+- Region of Interest (ROI) detection
-- Sobel edge detection
+- ROI-based alarm system for motion detection

-This is performed inside `ProcessingTask`, and the result is written to a secondary buffer before being displayed.
+This is performed inside `FilteringTask`, and the result is written to a secondary buffer before being displayed.

 ## 7. System Performance and Evaluation